 No, you should not get an FFL just to save money on guns.
 One of the main requirements for getting your FFL is “business intent,” meaning you intend to operate a firearms-related business.

-However, you may wait to start your business until after you get your FFL number.
+However, you may wait to start your business until after you get your approved license.

 Extra Resources For Getting a Wisconsin FFL